— Closed to non-members (Commission members only)

 1:30pm – 2:30pm

-During the panel, experts will delve into the evolving U.S. energy landscape, examining its profound implications for communities and the workforce, as well as the pivotal roles and responsibilities of utilities and regulatory bodies.
-The discussion will highlight resources and strategies available to facilitate economic diversification within energy-dependent communities.
-Presenters will offer in-depth analyses of initiatives and share their experiences in aiding regions striving to revitalize and diversify their economies.
-These case studies will provide attendees with a comprehensive understanding of the challenges faced by energy communities, the strategies employed to overcome them, and the successes achieved.
-Furthermore, participants will gain insights into programs designed to support impacted regions and workers, essential for preserving economic stability and promoting new opportunities in the clean energy sector.
+During the fireside chat, participants will delve into the evolving U.S. energy landscape, examining its profound implications for communities and the workforce, as well as the pivotal roles and responsibilities of utilities and regulatory bodies.
+The discussion will highlight resources and strategies available to facilitate economic revitalization within energy communities.
+Furthermore, participants will gain insights into programs designed to support impacted regions and workers, essential for preserving economic stability and promoting new opportunities in the energy sector.
 The session will also cover grassroots efforts by regulated utilities to mitigate the effects of power plant closures, alongside innovative projects driving economic diversification.

 Room: River Birch B